I work as a freelance editor, and in this article, I’ll share my top tips on how you can become one.

 The crucial thing is to negotiate a good rate at the very beginning of the relationship with your client.
-A difference of even one or two bucks per job can make a significant impact on your earnings over time.
+A difference of even one or two bucks per job can make a significant impact on your earnings.
 That’s why you should be persistent about getting the rate you need to meet your monthly income goals.

-Moreover, you should increase your editing right over time.
+You should increase your editing right.
 Inflation (the rising costs of goods and services over time) hovers at around 3% per year.
 That’s the minimal increase you should get at the beginning of each year.

 But don’t stop there.
 After proving that you’re a trustworthy editor, you can ask for a 10%-20% raise within a couple of months.
-You can also ask for more lucrative projects and more work in general.
+You can also ask for more lucrative projects and more work.

 Pro tip: After a couple of months of consistent effort, ask for more responsibilities.
 You can also ask: “what would I have to do to earn more with you?”
 Sometimes you’ll get the exact steps on the spot.

 12. How to get ongoing work as an editor

 This is a biggie.
 If you’re just getting a few editing jobs here and there, you can never become a full-time freelancer.

 That’s why you should make it a rule to only work with clients who can provide you with an ongoing stream of editing tasks.
 Make sure you’re clear on that when you sign up with new clients to avoid disappointment later on.